-For application of the above critical areas are defined to include: steering, braking, suspension, seat mounts, safety harness, drive train, battery box, and ballast carrier.
+For application of the above critical areas are defined to include: steering, braking, suspension, seat mounts, safety harness, drive train, battery box, ballast carrier, and parking brake.

 10.4.F Hub Nuts

 For designs using a single central hub nut to secure the wheel to the axle, the threaded portion of the hub nut shall be at least 10.9 mm thick.